concordion/concordion-logback-extension/src/test/resources/specification/Specification.md

 # Logging

+The initial requirements behind building this extension where to support the parallel runner and allow and create a single log file per test and link to that log file within the specification for ease of access.

 While a well written specification can convey the business intent, it can often be hard to understand what the tests are actually doing and as these tests are often written by developers, it may need a leap in faith for testers to trust them.

 By allowing the logs to be broken down into easily understood steps and including screenshots and data files this extension aims to: